Skip to main content

 We have had many messages on our social media channels from solo female travellers who want to hitchhike but have major concerns (I would be the same if travelling on my own!).

 To them we say this, although we know plenty of women who have hitchhiked on their own without any quibble, we would suggest asking around your hostel or on the ‘South America Backpacking’ Facebook groups for someone heading in the same direction and willing to thumb a lift too.
-Unfortunately, we wouldn’t feel comfortable suggesting to hitchhike on your own, although a normal method of transport and an easy way to travel (we travelled from Santiago in Chile across Argentina towards the Brazil border solely by hitchhiking), please think of your safety first, ALWAYS go with your gut and never feel obliged or under pressure to take the lift.
+Unfortunately, we wouldn’t feel comfortable suggesting hitchhiking on your own, although a normal method of transport and an easy way to travel (we travelled from Santiago in Chile across Argentina towards the Brazil border solely by hitchhiking), please think of your safety first, ALWAYS go with your gut and never feel obliged or under pressure to take the lift.

 In terms of transport in and around the city, to use any of Buenos Aires’ public transport you will need a SUBE card.
-However, if you only plan a short stay and are less willing to buy yet another compulsory travel card (this has been this case across all major cities in both Chile and Argentina which was a huge money-waster for us) an easy way out of this is to offer someone taking the same bus or metro to tag you on and chuck them the cash.
+However, if you only plan a short stay and are less willing to buy yet another compulsory travel card (this has been the case across all major cities in both Chile and Argentina which was a huge money-waster for us) an easy way out of this is to offer someone taking the same bus or metro to tag you on and chuck them the cash.
 Just make sure to have the correct change!

-The good news is all local busses throughout Buenos Aires never cost more than 6.50 pesos (€0.26) and the metro 7.50 pesos (€0.30) one way.
+The good news is all local buses throughout Buenos Aires never cost more than 6.50 pesos (€0.26) and the metro 7.50 pesos (€0.30) one way.

 Accommodation in Buenos Aires:

-As you might have read in our top tips for budgeting in Argentina, we relied lot on Airbnb as for two people, renting a private double room was cheaper than two beds in a dorm room.
+As you might have read in our top tips for budgeting in Argentina, we relied a lot on Airbnb as for two people, renting a private double room was cheaper than two beds in a dorm room.

-In this case, we were extremely happy with our Airbnb host Maria Lídia whose fun house (there is so much stuff, it literally felt like one) was not only full of our favourite, pets (one dog and at least 4 cats) but location-wise it was genuinely ideal.
+In this case, we were extremely happy with our Airbnb host Maria Lídia whose fun house (there is so much stuff, it literally felt like one) was not only full of our favourite pets (one dog and at least 4 cats) but location-wise it was genuinely ideal.

 Close to both the metro and bus services, within walking distance to the San Telmo district, every supermarket, market and store on its doorstep and at only €14 per night for a private double room with bathroom.

-The WiFi was great, there is a kitchen, rooftop and free laundry service, once you’re OK with being surrounded by furry friends, this really is a fantastic and cheap room to rent.
+The WiFi was great, and there is a kitchen, rooftop and free laundry service, once you’re OK with being surrounded by furry friends, this really is a fantastic and cheap room to rent.

-Sound good?
+Sounds good?
 We have included a link here.

 Free And Quirky Things To Do in Buenos Aires: